Alcaro/russian-malware/arlib/sandbox/README.txt

 AT_BENEATH/etc <https://lwn.net/Articles/723057/> seem similar; they're not intended for sandboxes, but may be close enough.
 I'll take a look once it's merged and my distro updates.
-The broker is still needed (to count the number of writes), but it would get a lot less requests.
+The broker is still needed (to count the number of writes), but keeping reads in the same process would be quite a lot faster.

 Results